-- Sling should be worn continuously for 3-4 weeks - Sling can be discontinued at 4 weeks post-op if no rotator cuff repair was performed - If a rotator cuff repair was performed along with the hemiarthroplasty or total shoulder, the sling should be worn until 6 weeks post-op - While lying supine, a small pillow or towel roll should be placed behind the elbow to avoid shoulder hyperextension / anterior capsule stretch / subscapularis stretch.
+- 1. Sling should be worn continuously for 4 weeks - 2.
+For the 5th and 6th post-operative weeks It is advisable to continue to wear your sling when out in public or large crowds as this may help people to avoid "slapping" you on the shoulder. - While lying supine, a small pillow or towel roll should be placed behind the elbow to avoid shoulder hyperextension / anterior capsule stretch / subscapularis stretch.

 (When lying supine patient should be instructed to always be able to visualize their elbow.
 This ensures they are not extending their shoulder past neutral.)

-This should be maintained for 6-8 weeks post-surgically. - Avoid shoulder AROM. - No lifting of objects - No excessive shoulder motion behind back, especially into internal rotation (IR) - No excessive stretching or sudden movements (particularly external rotation (ER) - No supporting of body weight by hand on involved side - Keep incision clean and dry (no soaking for 2 weeks) - No driving for 3 weeks
+- This should be maintained for 6-8 weeks post-surgically.

+- Avoid shoulder AROM. - No lifting of objects - No excessive shoulder motion behind back, especially into internal rotation (IR) - No excessive stretching or sudden movements (particularly external rotation (ER) protect LTO Repair) - No supporting of body weight by hand on involved side - Keep incision clean and dry (no soaking for 3 weeks)

+• No driving for 3 weeks and must be off all pain meds to operate a motor vehicle